neurosnap/erock.io/content/blog/death-by-a-thousand-existential-checks/index.md

 }

 const fallbackBlog = defaultBlog({
-  body: 'Could not find blog article'
+  body: 'Could not find blog article',
 });
 const selectBlogs = (state) => state.blogs;
 // here we use a fallback blog for when